letteredplans/site/content/docs/about.md

 ---
 title: "About"
-description:
+description: About lettered plans.
 author: "Earnest"
 date: 2020-07-23
-lastmod: 2020-09-04
+lastmod: 2020-09-13
 type: docs
 slug: about
 ---

 # About
 **Hello!
-I'm Earnest, the person behind Lettered Plans.** I'm currently 16 and attending high school.
+I'm earnest, the person behind Lettered Plans.** I'm currently 16 and attending high school.
 [This is my personal site](https://earnestma.xyz/).

 I share both my functional and memory planner spreads, bullet journal spreads, sometimes note-taking and study videos, stationery, vlogs, and more!
 While planning, I love listening to music, podcasts, and drinking tea.